sheldonucr/ucr-eecs168-lab/lab1/README.md

 * A delay measurement of VOUT and VIN at 50% to 50% annotated waveform as seen in Fig 33.

-* A rise/fall measurement at 90% and 10% for VOUT annotated waveform as seen in Fig 35.
+* A rise AND fall measurement at 90% and 10% for VOUT annotated waveform as seen in Fig 35.

 * An average current measurement annotated waveform as seen in Fig. 37.